erichocean/blossom/README.md

 itself is licensed under the GPLv3.

-If you are interested in using Blossom as the basis for your own business application shell, please contact Lauren Ocean at locean@fohr.com.
+If you are interested in using Blossom as the basis for your own business application shell, and would like a commercial license, please contact Lauren Ocean at locean@fohr.com.

 Getting Involved
 ----------------